antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 # Using an Existing Microsoft 365 Tenant

-After signing in, Microsoft detects the existing TechLab tenant.
+After signing in, Microsoft detected my existing **TechLab365** Microsoft 365 tenant automatically.

+Rather than creating a new Microsoft 365 environment, I continued using the existing tenant that had already been configured during my previous Microsoft 365 and Microsoft Entra ID repositories.

-Using the existing tenant allows Microsoft Intune to integrate immediately with Microsoft Entra ID and Microsoft 365.
+Using the existing tenant meant that Microsoft Intune could integrate immediately with Microsoft Entra ID, existing user accounts and Microsoft 365 services, providing a more realistic enterprise deployment.

 ![Existing Microsoft 365 Tenant](screenshots/intune-existing-tenant-account.png)